After the Colorado Wildfires: 3 Lessons in Disaster Preparedness

-Our university Chancellor, Dr. Leasure, is just one of the many members of our CTU family who witnessed, or was personally affected by, Colorado wildfires late last month.
+Dr. Leasure is just one of the many members of our CTU family who witnessed, or was personally affected by, Colorado wildfires late last month.
 In this post, he offers lessons learned through his family’s firsthand experience in Waldo Canyon, near Colorado Springs, CO.

 The Waldo Canyon fire is mostly gone, now, but has left its mark on the mountainside, the neighborhood, and the hearts of people.
 My thoughts go out to those who lost their homes.

-In discussing my experience with our Security Studies leaders, Dr. Nadav Morag and Bob Lally, they encouraged me to put the lessons I learned down in writing while the memories were still fresh.
+In discussing my experience with our Dean of Security Studies, Dr. Nadav Morag, he encouraged me to put the lessons I learned down in writing while the memories were still fresh.
 The result is my personal list of disaster preparedness myths – three beliefs I had prior to the fires and the realities I discovered during the experience.

 Myth #1 – I would be there to help my family.